 Janet has several years’ experience as a School Improvement Adviser (SIP) working with a range of schools across North Yorkshire Local Authority.
 More recently she was appointed as a National Leader of Education (NLE) by the National College and has supported colleague Headteachers and members of SLT in a number of schools.

 Under Richard's leadership Harrogate Grammar School, one of the UK's top performing comprehensives schools, became the first Academy in North Yorkshire in March 2011.
 In 2012 it became one of the country's first Teaching Schools and in 2015 joined with 2 local primary schools to form the RKLT, a Multi Academy Trust.

 Richard joined Harrogate Grammar School as Headteacher in 2007 following several years as a senior teacher, deputy head and head in inner city schools in Bradford and Leeds.
 A geography graduate from Sheffield Hallam University, Richard has a PGCE from Leicester University.

 Cheryl has a particular interest in early years.
-The 52 place nursery at Western Primary School now offers full flexibility along with before and after school care.
+The large nursery at Western Primary School offers full flexibility for children from 2 to 4 years of age along with before and after school care.